the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-hackathon.md

 Happy hacking!
 (Or not!)

-_To read a longer version of this blog, please see the [original post on Medium](https://blog.jupyter.org/diving-into-leadership-to-build-push-button-code-df2a075c9914)._
+_The following blog post was written by The Turing Way contributor [Sarah Gibson](https://www.turing.ac.uk/people/researchers/sarah-gibson).
+To read a longer version of this blog, please see the [original post on Medium](https://blog.jupyter.org/diving-into-leadership-to-build-push-button-code-df2a075c9914)._